 It all started when…

-FutureINDesign (FIND) was founded on a simple realization.
-An endless number of talented, underserved youth, with a desire to reach their potential, exist in the midst of a growing STEAM economy with a significant job skills gap.
+FIND was founded on a simple realization.
+An endless number of talented, under served youth, with a desire to reach their potential, exist in the midst of a growing STEAM economy with a significant job skills gap.
 At FIND, we desire to fill this gap by providing marginalized youth with the skills, experience, and support necessary to build economically sustainable futures while adding diversity to the talent landscape of Utah.

-Nicholina came up with an option for underserved young adults that alters the trajectory of intergenerational poverty in two ways: 1) expanding the ability of marginalized populations to enter Utah’s STEAM industry; 2) supporting Utah’s STEAM industry in developing pathways for marginalized populations.
-The FutureINDesign work development program emerged to help underserved young adults/adult learners become innovative and contributing members of Utah’s creative, entrepreneurial, and digital workforce.
+Nicholina came up with an option for under served young adults that alters the trajectory of inter generational poverty in two ways: 1) expanding the ability of underrepresented populations to enter Utah’s STEAM industry; 2) supporting Utah’s STEAM industry in developing pathways for marginalized populations.
+The FIND work development program emerged to help under served young adults/adult learners become innovative and contributing members of Utah’s creative, entrepreneurial, and digital workforce.
 The program encourages and supports diverse young adults/adult learners as they develop the skills necessary to expand their skill sets in Utah’s technology landscape.
 This has the potential to end reliance on government assistance, thereby ending the cycle of poverty, and increasing opportunities for economic mobility.